"L'acte de penser et l'objet de la pensée

 ArtScience has become a buzzword and a battlefield for institutions which seek for some audience and legitimacy.
 One of the main fields of exploration of art and science is the infinite facets of the relations between humans and the livings in general.
 In this respect, there is a certain danger that ArtScience appears as a elephant in a porcelain shop, i.e. that ArtScience turns into an institutional motto at the expense of practitioners of art or science who work deeply and diligently without using such a big word.

-ArtScience may be seen as something similar to the “Fruit and Vegetable double-slit experiment” [Hampton, 1988; Aerst & Sozzo, 2012] that unfolded the quantum nature of language.
+ArtScience may be seen as something similar to the “Fruit or Vegetable double-slit experiment” [Hampton, 1988; Aerst & Sozzo, 2012] that unfolded the quantum nature of language.
 As the best example of a fruit is, let say an apple, the best example of art would be, let say Picasso.
 The best example of a vegetable is, let say broccoli, and the best example of science is, let say Einstein.
-Then, if we unite Fruit and Vegetable and we try to find the best example of this semantic mixture, we don’t get apple nor broccoli but a set of fruits and vegetables, each one affected by a certain probability.
+Then, if we unite Fruit and/or Vegetable and we try to find the best example of this semantic mixture, we don’t get apple nor broccoli but a set of fruits and vegetables, each one affected by a certain probability.
 The output is something like fringes of interference [Young, 1801].